JulianFrattini/rqi-ipv/README.md

   * util/ : folder containing all supporting scripts and notebooks
     * [data-loading.R](./src/util/data-loading.R) : script for loading the prepared data
     * [data-preparation.Rmd](./src/util/data-preparation.Rmd) : notebook that prepares and assembles the raw data such that it is fit for reanalysis
+    * [marginal-plot-visualization.Rmd](./src/util/marginal-plot-visualization.Rmd) : notebook generating one marginal plot from the three individual marginal plots of each Bayesian analysis
     * [model-eval.R](./src/util/model-eval.R) : script to evaluate the isolated difference of the response variable distribution based on different values of the treatment (passive voice)

 ## System Requirements